 If your aim is Companion Pass status, use your Southwest card to book directly with Southwest (2X the points + the 25% points bonus for each flight) and book other travel plans through Southwest’s Rapid Rewards partners (Hyatt, Marriott, Choice Hotels, Avis, Hertz + more).
 You will earn additional bonus points for each purchase granting you A-List and Companion pass status faster.

 There are no seat restrictions or blackout dates for cardholders looking to redeem points.
 Southwest also rewards customers for loyalty — giving them 6,000 bonus points after their cardmember anniversary.

 Whether you’re a cardholder or not, bags fly free on Southwest and no change fees are assessed (you’ll still pay the fare difference though), which is a welcomed perk on any airline.

-The signup offer of 50,000 bonus points can get you a roundtrip flight.
-But the big drawback with the Southwest Airlines Rapid Rewards® Premier credit card is the $99 annual fee.
+The big drawback with the Southwest Rapid Rewards® Premier Credit Card is the $99 annual fee.
 The fee is applied to your first billing statement.
 This feature seems like an outlier for most airline credit cards, as most waive the fee during the introductory period.

 If you’re into luxury perks and upgrades, Southwest probably isn’t the card (or airline) for you.
 There is no first class or business class to reserve when you feel like resting your traveling soul.
 But if you’re a commuter, frequent traveler, or someone just trying to get from point A to B in an effective way, Southwest might be a partnership to consider.